Debra Wood, RN

 Obesity and high blood pressure may also be linked to fibroids.

-Symptoms range from none at all to mild or severe.
+There many not be any symptoms.
+Or, symptoms may be mild or severe.
 This depends on the size and location of the growths.

 Symptoms may include:

 may develop if bleeding is heavy.

 This is low levels of red blood cells.
 It will affect the amount of oxygen your blood can carry.